 In order to qualify these transactions as accounting hedges, the Group documents said hedge transactions in detail, specifying the risk covered, the risk management strategy and the method used to measure the effectiveness of the hedge from its inception.
-This effectiveness is verified when changes in the fair value or cash flow of the hedged instrument are almost entirely offset by changes in the fair value or cash flow of the hedge of 80%-125%.
+This effectiveness is verified when changes in the fair value or cash flow of the hedged instrument are almost entirely offset by changes in the fair value or cash flow of the hedging instrument - the expected ratio between the two changes in fair value being within the range of 80%-125%.
 Effectiveness is measured each quarter on a prospective (discounted over future periods) and retrospective (booked in past periods) basis.
 Where the effectiveness falls outside the range specified above, hedge accounting is discontinued.